 2.2 Samples Collection

-A Total of Eighteen (18) samples from the Droppings, soil, and water were aseptically collected from the three (3) different sections of the poultry farm that is, the pullet, broiler, and layer sections respectively with a sterile spatula into a sterile bottle and labeled appropriately.
+A total of eighteen (18) samples from the droppings, soil, and water were aseptically collected from the three (3) different sections of the poultry farm that is, the pullet, broiler, and layer sections respectively with a sterile spatula into a sterile bottle and labeled appropriately.
 Thereafter, it was then transported to Madonna University Microbiology Laboratory Complex Elele, Rivers State for further Microbiological analysis.

 2.3 Isolation and Enumeration of Bacteria

 One gram of droppings and soil samples and1ml of poultry used water was serially diluted up to 10-4 in various test tubes respectively.
 Using the pipette 1ml of the last dilution was put into a petri dish then, the agar was poured in.
 The nutrient agar was used for the isolation and enumeration of bacteria.
-When solidified the plates were inverted and put in the incubator for 24hrs at 37oC.
+When solidified, the plates were inverted and put in the incubator for 24hrs at 37oC.

 2.3.1 Isolation and Enumeration of Fungi